-I have a tendency to neglect watering the poor flowers in my backyard.
+I’ll admit it, sometimes I can be a terrible plant waterer as I have a tendency to neglect watering the poor flowers in my backyard.
 It starts out with the fact that we get a lot of rain here, so we don’t usually have to worry about watering at all, but we do have dry spells every once in awhile.
 Then when you add in a busy week that leads to us not going back there much, our little plants just don’t stand much of a chance.
 I actually had to re-plant one of the containers on the back deck because the flowers in it died out completely.
 That’s pretty embarrassing to admit, especially when I spent so much time looking forward to planting season in the winter this year!

 Oh well!
 Life happens!